floitsch/bmp180-driver/README.md

-# bmp180-driver
+# BMP180
-Toit driver for the Bosch BMP180 barometric pressure and temperature sensor
+Driver for the Bosch BMP180 barometric pressure and temperature sensor